airroom/wp-pullquote/readme.txt

 = Is it Multi Site ready? =

-Yes!.
-You can use it in any WP Multisite installation.
+Yes, you can use it in any WP Multisite installation.